Parth63-ai/Parth63-ai/README.md

 ## 👨‍💻 About Me

-🎓 B.Tech Computer Science (Cybersecurity)
+- 🎓 B.Tech Computer Science (Cybersecurity)

-🛡 Passionate about Blue Team Operations, SOC Analysis, Threat Detection and Detection Engineering
+- 🛡 Passionate about Blue Team, SOC Analysis, Threat Detection and Detection Engineering

-🤖 Building AI-powered cybersecurity tools using LLMs and FastAPI
+- 🤖 Building AI-powered cybersecurity tools using LLMs and FastAPI

-💻 Full Stack Developer with experience in React, Node.js and PostgreSQL
+- 💻 Full Stack Developer with experience in React, Node.js and PostgreSQL

-🔍 Interested in Threat Hunting, Digital Forensics and SIEM
+- 🔍 Interested in Threat Hunting, Digital Forensics and SIEM

+---

 🌱 Currently learning